 But you and I can’t blame Art Modell for any of it.

 If you asked my neighbor, or my dad or me yesterday about Modell’s legacy and feelings, the answers might be different.

-Modell died Thursday morning at 87 years old.
+Modell died this week at 87 years old.